-SECTION 5 Senior Care Plus Sel in the plan in certain
+Senior Care Plus Essential plan must end your SECTION 5 membership in the plan in certain situations

-Section 5.1 When must we end your membership in the plan?
+Senior Care Plus Essential plan must end your membership in the plan if any of the following happen:

-happen:

 - If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - are moving or traveling to is in our plan's area. - disenrolled from our plan. - If you become incarcerated (go to prison). - If you are no longer a United States citizen or lawfully present in the United States. - If you lie or withhold information about other insurance you have that provides prescription drug coverage. - for this reason unless we get permission from Medicare first.)